 Spiced Pilau Rice

-Use a pestle and mortar to crush the cardamom pods and the cumin and coriander seeds.
-Then warm a 10 in (25.5 cm) frying pan (that has a lid) over a medium heat.
-Add the crushed spices (the cardamom pods as well as the seeds), turn the heat up high and toss them around to dry-roast them and draw out the flavour – this will take about a minute.
-After that, add the oil and the onion and fry the onion till lightly tinged brown.
+Then, warm the frying pan over a medium heat, add the crushed spices (the pod as well as the seeds of the cardamom) and toss them around in the heat to dry-roast them and draw out the flavour – this will take about 1 minute.

 Return to Homepage